Loop3D/map2loop/.github/pull_request_template/bug_fix_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing tests pass locally with my changes and pytest